hyperbrew/bolt-uxp/readme_dev.md

 Root directory is in the main `bolt-uxp` folder.

-`package.json` for the framework is copied and renamed to `package.json` in the root directory (e.g. `package.react.json`)
+`package.framework.jsonc` for the framework is copied and renamed to `package.json` in the root directory (e.g. `package.react.json`)

-File includes and excludes for each template can be found in `create-bolt-uxp/src/data.ts`
+File includes and excludes for each template can be found in `create-bolt-uxp/src/index.ts`

 All code sections: